boba2fett/pdftransform/README.md

 ## TODOs

-- prevent ssrf to mongo or secure mongo
 - group logs for individual jobs
 - use better mechanism for setting _links
 - transform /tmp usage to database to allow running in cluster